Tosoks67/SALG/README.md

   4. Your Total Time,
   5. The Current Quota
   6. Permament Note
+  7. Whether you want your Quota Done shown *(So you NCO+ can hide your quota from those pesky EP)*

 *After that, an extensionless file called "data" and "notes" **(If Permament Note was specified)** will be created.*